Matt Ryan Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Recent Performances

-- In last week's outing against the Bills, Ryan had 197 yards while completing 56.5% of his passes.
+- Ryan put together a 197-yard performance against the Bills last week, completing 56.5% of his passes.

-- He has tacked on 32 rushing yards on 11 carries, averaging 10.7 yards per game.
+- He's also carried the ball 11 times for 32 yards, averaging 10.7 yards per game.

 Ryan's Atlanta Teammates